BertBril/vaers_db/README.md

 The app is developed using Python 3.8 .
 I've minimised dependencies, but still:
 * For creating cache files: 'dill' (an improved variant of 'pickle')
-* For the UI: 'PyQt5' - including PyQtChart.
+* For the UI: 'PyQt5' - in particular the PyQt5.QtChart module (which I think will trigger the rest of the required modules.
+Otherwise, also make sure about PyQt5.QtGui).
 Both are available from the Ubuntu package manager (python3-dill and python3-pyqt5.qtchart)

 To start, just run: